Mission & History

 The mission of the Guadalupe Center is to break the cycle of poverty through education for the children of Immokalee.

 The Guadalupe Center is committed to providing children of Immokalee access to high-quality, innovative academic and special support programs strategically designed to start from six weeks of age and continue through college graduation.
-The organization’s focus is on the most critical periods of a child’s education: early education, reducing the achievement gap, and college preparation and success.
-Three core programs provide over 1,100 children in Immokalee with the hope of a prosperous and productive life.
+The organization's focus is on the most critical periods of a child's education: early education, reducing the achievement gap, and college preparation and success.
+Three core programs provide more than 1,300 children in Immokalee with the hope of a prosperous and productive life.